 Our Wellbeing Team

-- Overseeing the implementation of our whole school evidence based wellbeing programs.
+- Overseeing the implementation of our whole school evidence based wellbeing programs, in particular The Resilience Project.
 This includes reviewing our annual wellbeing survey and co-ordinating, sourcing and exploring funding options for new and innovative incursion programs based on the most up-to-date information for our children.

-- Working very closely with our whole school staff to discuss any of their wellbeing concerns about their students.
+- Working very closely with our whole school staff to discuss any of their wellbeing concerns about their students and discussing whether any further follow up would be helpful.
 Each year level in our school meet on a weekly basis to discuss their grades and wellbeing is discussed as a matter of priority at these weekly meetings.
-Dr Clifford joins the meetings to discuss with the teachers how they can best support the child in their grade and whether any further follow up would be helpful.

-- In addition to the weekly meetings, Dr Clifford has prioritised looking after the wellbeing being of our more vulnerable students during COVID remote learning and she works in close contact with the teachers to do so.
+- The Wellbeing Officer has prioritised looking after the wellbeing being of our more vulnerable students during COVID remote learning and she works in close contact with the teachers to do so.

-- Both Dr Clifford and Archie provide a ‘crisis’ management service to support individual children who have had a tough morning and arrive at school distressed or upset or who become distressed or upset during the day.
-Often this involves a quiet chat, or a walk around the school with Archie and liaison with both the classroom teacher and home.
+- Provide support to individual children who have had a tough morning and arrive at school distressed or upset or who become distressed or upset.
+This may involve a walk or check-in chat with the child or their class teacher.

-- Supporting our hard working staff with their own mental health and wellbeing is an important part of the work that Dr Clifford does.
+- Supporting our hard working staff with their own mental health and wellbeing is an important part of the work that the Wellbeing Officer does.

-- Dr Clifford meets regularly with the Leadership Team, and more specifically the Principal Mrs Duffy and Assistant Principal Mrs Simpson, to discuss the wellbeing needs of students in the school to ensure a whole school collaborative approach is maintained.
+- The Wellbeing Officer meets regularly with the Leadership Team, and more specifically the Principal Mrs Duffy and Assistant Principals, to discuss the wellbeing needs of students in the school to ensure a whole school collaborative approach is maintained.

 Be You Team

-Dr Carolann Clifford and Jessica Patane (Year 2 teacher) lead the Be You Team.
-Our Be You Team contains a representative from each year level in the school, including our specialist program and our education support staff.
+Jessica Patane, our Wellbeing Officer, leads the Be You Team.
+Our Be You Team includes a representative from each year level in the school, our specialist program and our education support staff.
 We also have a Parent Representative, Tully Reynolds.
-We will be connecting with the Wellbeing Captains to ensure there is a student voice aspect of our team.
+Our Year 6 Wellbeing Captains ensure there is a student voice aspect of our team and met regularly with the Wellbeing Officer.
 We recognise and acknowledge that the current situation has increased mental health concerns for many as well as parental interest in assisting and supporting the future needs of our children.

 What the role of Be You Team is: